Expanding Text from Right to Left while Exporting Excel File to HTML with JavaScript via C++

-The following sample code converts the sample excel file into HTML.
-This screenshot shows how the sample excel looks like in Microsoft Excel 2013.
+The following sample code converts the sample Excel file into HTML.
+This screenshot shows how the sample Excel looks in Microsoft Excel 2013.

-This screenshot shows the output HTML generated with older version.
+This screenshot shows the output HTML generated with the older version.

-This screenshot shows the output HTML generated with newer version.
+This screenshot shows the output HTML generated with the newer version.

-As you can see in the screenshots, the newer version expands the right-aligned text to left correctly just like Microsoft Excel.
+As you can see in the screenshots, the newer version expands the right‑aligned text to the left correctly, just like Microsoft Excel.

 <!DOCTYPE html>